Agalychnis lemur: Hatching

-The tadpoles can prematurely hatch when there is danger that could be eaten by predators.
-Vibration from predators or rain cause the tadpoles to hatch prematurely, in order to escape attack or hatch when they can be washed into water below.
+The tadpoles can prematurely hatch when there is danger that they could be eaten by predators.
+Vibrations from predators or from rain causes the tadpoles to hatch prematurely, in order to escape attack or so they can be washed into water below.

 Tadpoles

 Preserved tadpoles are bluish-gray with an opaque body while the dorsal and ventral fins are transparent.
 However, in life their overall color is greenish gray with a white abdomen.

-Tadpoles on earlier stages are smaller, slender, and less pigmented, and some even show an evident dark stripe between the eyes and nostrils.
+Tadpoles in earlier stages are smaller, slender, and less pigmented, and some even show an evident dark stripe between the eyes and nostrils.

 Population

 Although the lemur leaf frog was once considered a common species in Costa Rica it has declined.
 With more than an 80% decrease in population in a period of 10 years it is now closely being monitored in Panama where it is still abundant in the lower elevations of central and eastern parts of the country.
 However, there have been no further reports on the populations of these lemur frogs endemic to Columbia.
-Due to their marked drop in population these species of lemurs has been listed as critically endangered by the International Union for Conservation of Nature since 2004.
+Due to the marked drop in population of the species, it has been listed as critically endangered by the International Union for Conservation of Nature since 2004.
 Related causes that may be linked to the disappearance of these frogs are chytridiomycosis (a disease affecting only amphibians contacting with zoospores of the Chytrid fungus) and general loss of habitat from deforestation.